 - A batter that throws her bat (unintentionally as deemed by the umpire) will be warned as many as two times.
 The third time a bat is thrown, that player will be automatically called out.
 Any player deemed to have intentionally thrown her bat will be immediately called out.

-- A pitcher must follow all standard ASA rules including the need to have both feet in contact with the pitching plate when the pitching motion is started.
+- A pitcher must follow all standard USA Softball rules including the need to have both feet in contact with the pitching plate when the pitching motion is started.